 Containers

-Containers are events that store value -- i.e. the results they receive from other events.
+Containers are events that store numeric value -- i.e. the results they receive from other events.
 In other contexts, you may think of containers as assets, like a bank account or investment.
 What happens to the value stored in a container depends on the type of container you choose.

 Pool